ANDRESOTELO/AirBnB_clone/README.md

 ![AirBnB](https://scontent.fbog2-2.fna.fbcdn.net/v/t1.0-9/151832876_10159252478228035_253539761794129848_o.jpg?_nc_cat=108&ccb=3&_nc_sid=730e14&_nc_eui2=AeEPCNdSL01DbLQIxvpkL-4eo6NOw32cMBujo07DfZwwG7xJiHFqVvB7sAK7733hs9s&_nc_ohc=pY7DkoTU_qgAX9Xtlff&_nc_ht=scontent.fbog2-2.fna&oh=a26132b856bde0285ab3ab6226148d02&oe=60549DB5)
 # AirBnB Description

-This repository contains our own simple version of the `arbnb`, this is an application to search and filter  interpreter
+This repository contains our own simple version of `arbnb`, this is an application to search for records, filter them or create new users, here you will find an executable console in which you can execute different commands and save your information in a `json` file to later update a data base.

 ##  Example